 To determine the ACR of an aircraft on flexible or rigid pavement, both the aircraft gross weight and the subgrade strength category must be known.
-In the chart in Section 7.11.1, for a 777 Freighter aircraft with gross weight of 700,000 lb on a Code A, the flexible pavement ACR is 510.
-In Section 7.11.4, the same aircraft on a high strength subgrade rigid pavement has an ACR of 645.
+The chart in Section 7.11.1 shows that for a 777-200LR aircraft with gross weight of 575,000 lb on a medium strength subgrade (Code B), the flexible pavement ACR is 433, which rounded to the nearest multiple of ten is reported as 430.
+In Section 7.11.2, for the same aircraft weight and medium subgrade strength (Code B), the rigid pavement ACR is 591, which rounded to the nearest multiple of ten is reported as 590.

 The following table provides ACR data in tabular format.
-If the ACR for an intermediate weight between maximum taxi weight and the empty weight of the aircraft is required, Figures 7.11.1 through 7.11.6 should be consulted.
+If the ACR for an intermediate weight between the maximum taxi weight and the minimum weight specified in the table is required, Sections 7.11.1 through 7.11.6 can be consulted.